Black Friday 2021: Deals and sales from Amazon, Walmart, Best Buy, Target, Kohl's, Home Depot and more

 MAC The Ultimate Trick Mini Lipstick x 12 Vault: $56

-Why settle for one shade of lipstick when this limited-edition MAC mini lipstick vault comes with 12 best-sellers: Mocha, Taupe, Mehr, Brick O La, All Fired Up, Dozen Carnations, Lady Danger, Ruby Woo, Chili, Dubonnet, Diva and Rebel.
+Why settle for one shade of lipstick when this limited-edition MAC mini lipstick vault comes with 12 best-sellers?
+The set includes Mocha, Taupe, Mehr, Brick O La, All Fired Up, Dozen Carnations, Lady Danger, Ruby Woo, Chili, Dubonnet, Diva and Rebel.

 MAC The Ultimate Trick Mini Lipstick x 12 Vault, $56 (reduced from $75)